gudrunhe/secdec/README.md

 ===========

 During development instead of full installation it is more convenient to work directly from the checked out repository.
-To make this work, first install the Python dependencies and build the contributed software by running
+To make this work, one needs to install the Python dependencies, build the contributed software, and setup PYTHONPATH to point to the sources; do this by running

     $ make dependencies
     $ make build

-Then, define PYTHONPATH environment variable to point at the root of the pySecDec sources.
+    $ export PYTHONPATH=$PWD

 The ``Makefile`` in the package's root directory also implements other common development tasks.
 You can list all available